 Yet, long before vineyards scaled the hills and before Prohibition, the area was one of the nation’s largest producers of hops.
 Today, craft breweries are sprouting up.

-Explore the region and its breweries on the Blue Brew Bus with a Tri-Valley Beer Trail passport that you can download online at visittrivalley.com/tri-valley-beer-trail.
-The Tri-Valley Beer Trail has 22 stops, strung together across Pleasanton, Livermore, Dublin and Danville.
+Explore the region and its beer scene on the Tri-Valley Beer Trail, a curated collection of exclusive deals & discounts from the best breweries, alehouses & taprooms that you can tap into on Visit Tri-Valley’s beer trail page.
+The Tri-Valley Beer Trail has 18 stops, strung together across Pleasanton, Livermore, Dublin and Danville.

 Follow Tri-Valley's Ice Cream Trail

 In addition to a wine and beer trail, the area also has an ice cream trail sprinkled with 13 locally-owned ice cream shops.
 Download your ice cream trail passport at https://visittrivalley.com/activities-and-things-to-do/ice-cream-2-3/ and hit five locations to receive a Tri-Valley ice cream scooper.

 "Our summers are warm, so it's natural to have an ice cream trail with all the al fresco dining we have here," Fahr says.